ElazarK/content-docs/playbooks/Uptycs_Bad_IP_Incident.md

-Get information about processes which open connections to known bad IP addresses.
+Gets information about processes which open connections to known bad IP addresses.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.